Lariw/BackstopJS_locally/README.md

 2. After installation, you can check if your node is properly installed by typing "node -v" in cmd.

 ![image](https://user-images.githubusercontent.com/98982966/207055948-0350d6ca-b63c-4a22-9477-42f737b72404.png)
-> <p> If the version is returned, it means that the node is installed correctly.</p>
+> If the version is returned, it means that the node is installed correctly.

 <hr>